Learn more about the current research projects of the LEAD Center.

 Researchers Involved: Dana Dabelea, Janet Snell-Bergeon, Rebecca Conway

-Researchers involved: Dana Dabelea, Leigh Perreault
+Researchers involved: Dana Dabelea, Allison Shapiro, Jody Tanabe

 About the Study: The DPPOS is the long-term follow-up of the landmark Diabetes Prevention Program (DPP) trial that showed that lifestyle changes or the drug metformin effectively delay diabetes in overweight or obese American adults.
 Follow-up now exceeds fifteen years and the participants are being studied for further diabetes, heart disease, as well as aging related changes, and cancer.
 Results from the 10 year follow-up showed that lifestyle and metformin continued to delay or prevent diabetes.
+The LEAD Center team is currently continuing research with DPPOS Phase 4 looking into the development of alzheimers disease and related dementias.

 Principal Investigators: Katherine Sauder, PhD, Dana Dabelea, MD, PhD